RicHincapie/Open_Democracy_v1/README.md

 _Finalizamos con un ejemplo de cómo obtener datos de la API o como usarlos para una pequeña demo_

 ## Running the tests ⚙️

+After starting the flask server, we can make the calls to the api routes.

 Get Route to check the status of the api: